hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 ### Order and organization

-Fields within a form generally fall into three categories that can be used determine order and organization within a form.
+Fields within a form generally fall into three categories that can help determine order and organization within a form.
 These categories don't exist in isolation but rather have a cumulative effect on how a user perceives a form and how likely they are to complete it.

 #### Technical and application needs